A full length Zorro II 33C93A-based DMA-driven SCSI-II controller Card + 0-8MB of Zorro II AutoConfig memory.

 J14 - Provided the additional memory selection option to use 2x 4MBx8 SIMMs, if available.
 Appeared with PCB Rev 4.

 J15 - DTACK Pullup - It was discovered that some early 4.x motherboards sometimes needed some addded pullup on the DTACK signal under some expansion bus loads.
-Normally not needed if the motherboard was updated to C= Rev 4.4/4.5 spec.
+Normally not needed if the motherboard was updated to C= Rev 4.4/4.5 spec or was Rev 6.x.

 CN2 - 50-pin internal SCSI ribbon connector